henriquedanc/camel-k-adapters/resources/ConfigureDockerRegistry.md

 - Create resources
 ```
 # if you have dynamic volume provisioning enabled in the cluster, you don't need to create the volume.
-# just change the class in the PVC definition and create it.
+# in this case, skip the volume creation
 kubectl apply -f docker-registry-pv-volume.yaml
+# and then change the class in the PVC definition before creating it
 kubectl apply -f docker-registry-pv-claim.yaml

 kubectl apply -f docker-registry-deployment.yaml

 # get service IP